Golden46/InventorySystem/docs/tutorial.md

 - Scriptable Objects
 - Abstract Classes

-Before you start the tutorial, if you would like more information about each script and function, you can click on the script header and it will take you to a seperate page where you can explore it in more technical detail.
+Before you start the tutorial, if you would like more information about each script and function, you can click on the script header and it will take you to a seperate page where you can explore the proper documentation.

 ## Objectives